iustin24/chameleon/README.md

 ```
 Installing the crate will create the directory `~/.config/chameleon/` and download the config file and custom wordlists.

-### Step 3:

-In order to use the technology auto-detect feature, you will need to install (headless) chrome otherwise you will get the following error:
-`Could not auto detect a chrome executable`

 ## Example Usage: